Powered By Connection

 A key aspect of our work is the creation and support of CityTutor Hubs.
 These Hubs serve as gathering spaces for students and trained tutors to build trusted partnerships as students grow in their academic achievement.
 CityTutor DC is providing funding, training, tools, and collaboration to ensure Hubs are successful and meet the needs of every student.

 Learn more about our new round of CityTutor Hubs.

-Our Design Sprints are five-week learning series that support schools and community-based organizations in designing and implementing high-impact tutoring in their daily work.
+Our Design Sprints are a multi-week learning series that support schools and community-based organizations in designing and implementing high-impact tutoring in their daily work.

 What is Involved